FYI: When it comes to senior housing options, there are alternatives to assisted living that are worth looking into.

 It’s certainly a lifestyle change and often costly, but for older adults who are somewhat independent with just a handful of extra care needs, assisted living may just be the best solution.
 I’m not a huge fan of the price tag.
 However, it’s well worth considering, given the funding and finance options we discussed, and the expanse of possibilities available for older adults, such as fitness classes and social events.
 Plus, I’ve witnessed a significant reduction in stress in both older adults and caregivers when undertaking such a move.
 Thereby, I’m convinced assisted living is worth a second look for families trying to decide on their next best step.

-To learn more about assisted living, read our guide to assisted living costs.
+To learn more about assisted living, read our guide to assisted living costs and affordable assisted living options.

 Additionally, be sure to check out our guides to different types of communities: